EricApostal/flutter_338_web_keyboard/README.md

-# Flutter 3.38.* Android Keyboard Issue
+# Flutter 3.38.* Web Android Keyboard Issue
-When using Flutter 3.38.*, pressing the down arrow on the keyboard will not remove the spacing provided by the keyboard.
+When using Flutter 3.38.* on Android Web, pressing the down arrow on the keyboard will not remove the spacing provided by the keyboard.

 ## Instructions to reproduce
 - Clone this repo